core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When running KUDOS, each peer contributes by generating a nonce value N1 or N2, and providing it to the other peer.
 The size of the nonces N1 and N2 is application specific, and the use of 8 byte nonce values is RECOMMENDED.
 The nonces N1 and N2 MUST be random values, with the possible exception described later in {{key-material-handling}}.
 Note that a good amount of randomness is important for the nonce generation. {{RFC4086}} provides guidance on the generation of random values.

 Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
 The X1 and X2 values are calculated by the sender peer based on: the length of nonce N1 and N2, specified in the 'nonce' field of the OSCORE Option of the first and second KUDOS message, respectively; as well as on the specific settings the peer wishes to run KUDOS with.
+Note that a peer may not change the value of the 'x' byte during a KUDOS execution without restrictions.
+Specifically, during the same KUDOS execution, all the KUDOS messages sent by a peer must have the same value in the bit 'b' for preserving ongoing observations.

-As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
+N1, N2, X1, and X2 are used by the peers to build the 'input1' and 'input2' values provided to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

-After a peer has generated or received the value N1, and after a peer has calculated or received the value X1, it shall retain these in memory until it has received and processed the second KUDOS message.

-### Handling of OSCORE Security Contexts {#ssec-context-handling}

-The peer starting a KUDOS execution is denoted as initiator, while the other peer in the same session is denoted as responder.

-The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
-The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.

-KUDOS may run with the initiator acting either as CoAP client or CoAP server.
-The former case is denoted as the "forward message flow" (see {{ssec-derive-ctx-client-init}}) and the latter as the "reverse message flow" (see {{ssec-derive-ctx-server-init}}).

-The following properties hold for both the forward and reverse message flow.

-* The initiator always offers the fresh value N1.
-* The responder always offers the fresh value N2
-* The responder is always the first one deriving CTX\_NEW.
-* The initiator is always the first one achieving key confirmation, hence the first one able to safely discard CTX\_OLD.
-* Both the initiator and the responder use and preserve the same respective OSCORE Sender ID and Recipient ID.
-* If CTX\_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.

-Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, the following applies.

-* The peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.

-* The peer MUST delete the OSCORE Security Context CTX\_DEL older than CTX\_OLD such that, with reference to the immediately previous execution of KUDOS, both the following conditions hold:

-  * CTX\_DEL was used for deriving the OSCORE Security Context CTX\_1 used to protect the first KUDOS message; and

-  * CTX\_OLD was used to protect the second KUDOS message.

-Note that if the procedure for updating IDs is run (standalone or embedded) there may be a change of Sender/Recipient IDs between CTX\_DEL and CTX\_OLD.
-The way to correctly keep the relation between the OSCORE Security Contexts is implementation specific.

-  For instance, this can occur while using the forward message flow (see {{ssec-derive-ctx-client-init}}}), when the initiator has just received the second KUDOS message, and immediately starts KUDOS again as initiator before sending a non KUDOS message.

-* The peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.

-  More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.

-  Note that, even though a peer had no real reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).

-Once a peer has successfully decrypted and verified an incoming message protected with CTX\_NEW, that peer MUST discard the old Security Context CTX\_OLD.
+Specifically, the input to updateCtx() is built as follows:

+* Protecting a divergent outgoing message: Input1 is X1 \| N1, and input2 is 0x
+* Unprotecting a divergent incoming message: Input1 is X2 \| N2, and input2 is 0x
+* (Un)protecting a convergent message: Input1 is X1 \| N1, and input2 is X2 \| N2

+A pair (X, nonce) offered by a peer is bound to CTX\_OLD, and is reused as much as possible during the same KUDOS execution.
+(X, nonce) is generated before invoking updateCtx(), in case a pair is not already associated with the CTX\_OLD to use within updateCtx().
+The newly generated pair is associated with CTX\_OLD before entering updateCtx().

 ### Handling of Messages {#ssec-message-handling}